Discovering My Car Is Edible to Rats

 - They don't like the light.
 I told him we were leaving the lights on in the garage all day and all night as a deterrent.
 He said they can get used to that and come out with the lights on.
 Just use the lights normally.

 He shook my hand and wished me good luck.
-I said "wait a minute aren't you going to charge me the $115?
-He said no, you seem to know what you are doing.
+I said, "Wait a minute aren't you going to charge me the $115?"
+He said, "No, you seem to know what you are doing.
 If it doesn't work, then call us and we will come out and then charge you."

 I bid him farewell and then went to home depot and bought 10 snap traps and a bag of mini Snickers bars at CVS.
 Total cost = $51.00.
-We set the traps and ate some of the left over Snickers bars.
+We set the traps and ate some of the leftover Snickers bars.

 Catching the Culprit

 We finally got our 2014 Prius back from Toyota after endorsing a $7,959.55 check to AAA and paying our $500.00 deductible.
-That's what the two rats costs us and AAA by chewing up the main wire harness.
+That's what the two rats cost us and AAA by chewing up the main wire harness.
 The car seems to be O.K. for now.

 However, I bought two devices that mount inside the car that are supposed to repel rats.
 They operate at 22Khz and put out an intermittent tone that is supposed to repel the little suckers.

 There is a certain irony in all of this.
 While car manufacturers are using biodegradable, sustainable, recycled materials in their cars, the rodents are drawn to those materials to the point where it can be very costly for owners, and insurance companies to deal with the effects of rodents gnawing on somebodies car.
-So on the one hand we are saving the environment, but on the other hand we are making it very desirable for rodents to damage our cars.
+So on the one hand we are saving the environment, but on the other hand, we are making it very desirable for rodents to damage our cars.

 It is very costly for insurance companies to cover the costs of these repairs. if the owners are not covered by an insurance policy, the cost to repair could be devastating for the owner.